Skip to content

 Summary of the Accessible Canada Regulations

-Guidelines and best practices by Employment and Social Development Canada
+Resource by Employment and Social Development Canada Topics

 This webpage by Employment and Social Development Canada offers an easier-to read summary of the Accessible Canada Act's (ACA's) regulations.
 Regulations are the rules that organizations must follow to make sure that their work fits into what the ACA requires.
 A video of the summary in ASL is also available on the webpage.